edward-jazzhands/libraries/docs/textual-slidecontainer/index.md

 ### InitCompleted

 Because the container needs to know where it should be on the screen in open mode, starting in closed mode can sometimes reveal some graphical glitches that are tricky to deal with.
 In order to help solve this problem, the container provides an `InitCompleted` message.
 This is only posted after the container has been mounted and moved to its starting position.
+Note this message is sent regardless of whether the container starts closed, but its usefulness is most likely for the ones that do.

 It contains one attribute:

-- `container` - The container that just initialized in the closed position.
+- `container` - The container that just initialized.

 ```py
 from textual import on